Contest success functions with(out) headstarts: Axiomatization

 SM says that the allocation is strictly increasing in contestant's own effort until getting the entire prize.
+This is an axiom for non-triviality of efforts in contest.
 LCA says that the final allocation of winning probability can be decomposed through an allocation process that allocates first to a sub-group of contestants and then allocates among them.
-These standard axioms restrict the CSF into an asymmetric logit form. \begin{lemma} SM and LCA hold if and only if $\forall i\in M\subseteq N,$
+These standard axioms restrict the CSF into an asymmetric logit form. \begin{lemma} SM and LCA hold if and only if for all $i\in M\subseteq N$,